linode/ai-quickstart-gpt-oss-20b/README.md

 That's it!
 The script will download required files and guide you through the interactive deployment process.

 ## ✨ Features
-- Fully Automated Deployment: handles instance creation to service verification with real-time progress tracking
+- Fully Automated Deployment: handles instance creation with real-time progress tracking
 - Basic AI Stack: vLLM for LLM inference with pre-loaded model and Open-WebUI for chat interface
 - Cross-Platform Support: Works on macOS and Windows (Git Bash/WSL)